 Everyday use gradually takes its toll on heating systems.
 That's why it's smart to arrange routine heating system maintenance, especially in the fall as you head into heating season.
-Regular maintenance will ensure you’ll continually enjoy heating performance and extend your system's useful life, reducing the risk of expensive repairs and keeping a lid on your heating costs.
+Regular furnace maintenance service can help ensure you’ll continually enjoy heating performance and extend your system's useful life, reducing the risk of expensive repairs and keeping a lid on your heating costs.

 Heating system filters play an integral role to your furnace system’s performance.
 The wrong filter choice (one that doesn’t fit properly or diminishes air flow) can increase your energy bills and lead to repairs that could have been avoided.
 The optimal filter can help improve your home’s air quality and help you save money.